Alexpop11/Spec-Hops/readme.md

-How to build with cmake
+How to build and run with cmake:

 ```
 // clone and cd into the repo